vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 	- benefited dimension: capital
 	- low cost of capital thanks to optimization and trust of investors
 	- example: [Blue chip stocks](https://en.wikipedia.org/wiki/Blue_chip_(stock_market))

+## Next Steps

+1. Categorize roles and departments in your organization into the supply, demand, and capital dimensions.
+This will help you identify the key areas and individuals that contribute to building and maintaining your competitive edge.

+2. Assess the current moats available in each dimension and identify potential opportunities for strengthening or acquiring new moats.
+For example, consider investing in process optimization or improving brand equity to create barriers against competition.

 ## Acknowledgments
 I only found about topics above thanks to Cedric's blog posts over at [Common Place Blog](https://commoncog.com/blog/).
 I am personally a paying subscriber of the Commonplace blog to have access to member's only posts and the community.